Finance-It/Finance-It/README.md

 # Finance-It

-## Crowdfunding Platform for Startups and SMEs
+## Crowdfunding Platform for Start-ups and SMEs

 India has the **3rd largest startup ecosystem in the world**; expected to witness YoY growth of a consistent annual growth of 12-15%.